-Historically, after a taxpayer has reached age 701⁄2, he or she has had to begin to take annual required minimum distributions from his or her IRAs (except Roth IRAs) and, generally, from any defined contribution plans.
-However, the age has increased - see "What's new!" below.
-In addition, the RMD rule has been waived for 2020 - see "What's new!" above.
+Historically, after taxpayers reached age 701⁄2, they've had to begin to take annual required minimum distributions from their IRAs (except Roth IRAs) and, generally, from any defined contribution plans.
+However, the age has increased to 72 for taxpayers who didn't turn age 701⁄2 before Jan.
+1, 2020 (that is, were born after June 30, 1949).

-When RMD rules apply, if you don't comply, you can owe a penalty equal to 50% of the amount you should have withdrawn but didn't.
+If you don't comply with RMD rules, you can owe a penalty equal to 50% of the amount you should have withdrawn but didn't.
 You can avoid the RMD rule for a non-IRA Roth plan by rolling the funds into a Roth IRA.

 Waiting as long as possible to take distributions generally is advantageous because of tax-deferred compounding.
-But a distribution (or larger distribution) in a year your tax rate is lower than usual may save tax.
+But a distribution (or larger-than-required distribution) in a year your tax rate is lower than usual may save tax.
 Be sure, however, to consider the lost future tax-deferred growth and, if applicable, whether the distribution could: 1) cause Social Security payments to become taxable, 2) increase incomebased Medicare premiums and prescription drug charges, or 3) affect other tax breaks with income-based limits.

-Warning: While retirement plan distributions aren't subject to the additional 0.9% Medicare tax (see page 4) or 3.8% NIIT, they are included in your MAGI.
+Also keep in mind that, while retirement plan distributions aren't subject to the additional 0.9% Medicare tax (see page 4) or 3.8% NIIT, they are included in your MAGI.
 That means they could trigger or increase the NIIT, because the thresholds for that tax are based on MAGI.